DOI-ONRR/doi-extractives-data/blog-site/src/pages/shaping/index.md

 We are dedicated to getting the most out of agile—and that includes an openness to adjust our implementation of agile.
 So, when members of the team were concerned about our collaboration and processes, we wanted to do better.
 First, we conducted a retro on the existing process to get into the details of  what was working and determine which problems the team wanted to solve.​

-Here’s are the results of that retro.
+Here are the results of that retro.

 What was working:​